ShangjinTang/leaflet-cnpois/README.md

 # README

-Crawl poi data first, and present data with React & Leaflet.

 ## Prerequisites

 We use `poetry` as package manager for this project.
 To install `poetry`, use the following command: